TechThomas/a11y-google-maps/documentation/dev_steps.md

-Current project based on Google's [Marker Clustering](https://developers.google.com/maps/documentation/javascript/marker-clustering) example using use the [MarkerClusterer](https://github.com/googlemaps/v3-utility-library/tree/master/markerclusterer) library in combination with the Google Maps JavaScript API.
+Current project is based on Google's [Marker Clustering](https://developers.google.com/maps/documentation/javascript/marker-clustering) example using use the [MarkerClusterer](https://github.com/googlemaps/v3-utility-library/tree/master/markerclusterer) library in combination with the Google Maps JavaScript API.

-By default library has some significant accessibility issues:
+By default the library has some significant accessibility issues:
  * it's not possible to access markers via keyboard;
  * simplified version of a map info (table) is not available.

+ These issues are acknowledged in the [Google Maps - Section 508 Compliance VPAT](https://developers.google.com/maps/premium/accessibility) from Google from 2013.

-This project aim is to make accessible map with clusters/markers.
+This project's aim is to make an accessible map with clusters/markers.
+An overview of [Accessible Maps on the Web](https://equalentry.com/accessible-maps-on-the-web/) details why we desired to build this accessibility sample.

 ## Start